 - Salt and pepper: To season the sauce perfectly

-These ingredients are the foundation for an authentic, quick-to-make marinara sauce.
-This sauce will take your Italian meatballs to the next level.
+These ingredients are the foundation for an authentic, quick-to-make marinara sauce that will take your Italian meatballs recipe to the next level.

 How to Make Authentic Italian Marinara Sauce